2023 Annual Report

 The Bank is committed to consistently deliver various products and services in a timely and accurate manner, through a team of highly motivated professionals who are compassionate and caring.
 This will be supported by state-of-the-art facilities and equipment, clear and well-defined processes, and excellent education and training programs.

 Orientation and seminars on Corporate Governance are mandatory for all Directors.
-Other related trainings include orientation and refresher courses on Anti- Money Laundering, bank operations, loans processing, accounting, credit investigation from accredited providers.
+Other related training include orientation and refresher courses on Anti- Money Laundering, bank operations, loans processing, accounting, credit investigation from accredited providers.

 Hence, it is our policy through the Human Resources Department to provide, whenever feasible and possible, training and development opportunities to its employees so that they may be able to achieve the optimum level of efficiency in production as well as satisfaction and fulfillment that comes with the working surroundings conducive to fostering excellence, professional work ethics, optimum productivity, rewards and recognition of a job well done.